 It is not only the top couture designers who are fascinated by beads.
-Ordinary men and women like you and me have been attempting to make beautiful creations – jewelleries and embellishments as per their imagination and creativity, on their own.
+Ordinary men and women like you and me have been attempting to make beautiful creations – jewelry and embellishments as per their imagination and creativity, on their own.

 Beads come in different types, sizes and materials.
 They are made of wood, shell, plastic, ceramics, metal and even bone.
-Checkout the different types of beads we popularly use .

 Types of Beads

 Bead types according to the material they are made of.

 These are small round shaped beads which are made of glass.
 They come in a wide variety of colours, clear, iridescent or silver lined.
 They are regularly used for making jewelry, bead weaving and also for needle work.

 Lampwork beads are handcrafted glass beads which are exquisitely beautiful.
 They are made by melting glass with a torch.
 The process of making the lampwork beads is very labourious; different colours of glass are melted together to form the patterns visible on the surface of the beads.

 3. Glass crackle Beads